 Gemstones come in many shapes, colors and forms and therefore are harder to define than a Diamond.
 As there are so many varieties and species, value are usually based on multiple factors assumed in the market.
 We tried summarizing the essential criteria for most gemstones below:

-3) Luster: Luster or the gem’s surface appearance also influences the beauty and price of the stone.
-Diamonds for example do have the top luster and therefore, are highly valued due to this factor.
-Other gemstones like the big three also do have a high luster due to their hardness.
-But, there are also cases like pearls in which luster plays a key role to its beauty.
-Therefore, stones that shine are also usually more expensive.
+Other gemstones like ruby, sapphire or emeralds also have a high luster due to their hardness.
+But, there are also cases like pearls in which luster plays a key role in its beauty.
+Thus, stones that shine are also usually more expensive.

 a.
 Transparent: Light can pass through freely with little or no distortion like glass.
 Examples of transparent stones are the big three gemstones, garnet, tanzanite, zircon, etc.

 b.
 Translucent: Light diffuses when it passes through the stone.
 Frosted glass is a good example.
 Examples of translucent stones are moon stone, jade, opal, etc.

 c.
 Opaque: No light is allowed to get through.
 A black sheet of paper is opaque.
 Examples of opaque stones are hematite, turquoise, lapis lazuli, black onyx, etc.

 Rarity is a decreasing scale defining how difficult it is to find a gemstone as compared to others.
 Gemstones cannot be marketable if they are very rare.
 In fact, collectors’ are usually the only ones who have rarest gemstones.

 For example, we recently sold a 1.20 carat blue Jeremejevite, which is the top ten rarest stone in the world.
 But, due to a lack of knowledge about this gemstone, the price sold was lower than the common blue sapphire.